sectalks/sectalks.github.io/toowoomba.md

 The [meetup page](https://meetup.com/SecTalks-Toowoomba) has the latest schedule.

-Currently we are hosting virtual sessions.
+Currently we are hosting hybrid sessions, both in person and virtually.
 RSVP at the meetup page to get the link.

 ## Looking to present?